 - HAVE_ZEEK Always set to 1 by the plugin.
-This can be used for feature testing from Spicy code to check if it's being compiled for Zeek. - ZEEK_VERSION The numerical Zeek version that's being compiled for (see the output of spicy-config --zeek-version-number).
+This can be used for feature testing from Spicy code to check if it's being compiled for Zeek. - ZEEK_VERSION The numerical Zeek version that's being compiled for (see zeek -e 'print Version::number').